 3) Take the necessary precautions to make your neighbors feel safe, and let them know that you take dog ownership seriously.
 Walk him on a leash at all times.
 Also, when he is not on a leash, make sure that he is in a fenced area, or the equivalent of that, so that they know that they have nothing to fear with him in their neighborhood.
-If you do not do this, you can have a hysterical neighbor make your life and your dog's life very hard, and this is so preventable with some initial concern shown on your part.

 4)Be careful about the dog that is too agressive with other dogs.
 You may be right, it may have been bred for fighting, and if so, it will be difficult if not impossible to leave it with other dogs.
 You should check with a dog professional, and also use your own judgement as to whether or not he can be left with other dogs without hurting them.

 5) Remember that it is not necessarily the breed of dog, it is the irresponsible dog owners that do not train the dog correctly, and do not take care of their dogs with love and compassion, that make it hard for the rest of us and for the dogs in question.